shiruno/Arduino-Button-Sending-Signal/README.md

      -  If `buttonState` is LOW, it sends "0", indicating the button is not pressed.

 ### Python
+1. Imports
+   - `import serial`: Imports the pyserial library, which allows for serial communication in Python.
+   - `import time`: Imports the time module for time-related functions.
+2. Serial Connection Setup
+   - `arduino_port = "COM5"`: Specifies the serial port to which the Arduino is connected.
+   - `baud_rate = 9600`: Sets the baud rate to match the Arduino's serial communication speed.
+   - `ser = serial.Serial(arduino_port, baud_rate)`: Establishes a serial connection to the specified port at the defined baud rate.
+   - `time.sleep(2)`: Waits for 2 seconds to allow the connection to initialize properly.
+3. Reading Data
+   - `print("Connection established.
+Reading button state...")`: Informs the user that the connection is ready.
+   - The `try` block contains an infinite loop (`while True:`) that continuously checks for incoming data from the Arduino.
+   - `if ser.in_waiting > 0:`: Checks if there is any data waiting to be read from the serial buffer.
+   - `data = ser.readline().decode('utf-8').strip()`: Reads a line of data from the serial port, decodes

 This code allows a computer to monitor the state of a button connected to an Arduino.
 When the button is pressed, the Arduino sends a "1" to the computer; when it is not pressed, it sends a "0".
 The Python script reads this data and prints the corresponding message to the console.